riatelab/osrm/paper.md

 # Statement of need

 Distance based computations and models are at the core of many spatial analysis operations in various scientific fields.
-The simplest distance metric is the Euclidean distance (or distance as the crow flies), it is easy and inexpensive to compute.
+The simplest distance metric is the Euclidean distance (or distance as the crow flies) which is easy and inexpensive to compute.
 The use of this simple metric may be well fitted to study some phenomenon, such as species distribution or pollution diffusion.
 But whenever research aims at studying human activities (transport of persons or goods for example) it is common to use more realistic metrics based on road distance or travel time.

 To compute these metrics with R one has to use packages that interfaces routing engines.
 Most routing engines are commercial, use tokens to limit the number of requests, or heavily restrict the usage of derived datasets.